CFIS-UFRO/electron-development-template/README.md

 3. If an update is available, a popup notification appears informing the user
 4. The popup provides a link that redirects the user to the GitHub releases page

-**Note:** Automatic updates that download and install without user intervention are not yet supported.
-Users must manually download the new version from the releases page.
+**Note:** The update system currently provides notification-only functionality.
+When a new version is detected, users will be notified and directed to manually download and install from the releases page.
+Automatic background updates are not supported.

 To disable update checking, set the `versions_repository` or `repository` field in `package.json` to `null`.